tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Module Relationship

-The generic TE YANG module defined in 'ietf-te' covers the building blocks that are device independent and agnostic of any specific technology or control plane instances.
-The TE device YANG module defined in 'ietf-te-device' augments the generic TE YANG module and covers data that is specific to a device --  for example, attributes of TE interfaces, or TE timers that are local to a TE node.
+The generic TE YANG data model defined in 'ietf-te' module covers the building blocks that are device independent and agnostic of any specific technology or control plane instances.
+The TE device YANG data model defined in 'ietf-te-device' module augments the 'ietf-te' module and covers data that is specific to a device --  for example, attributes of TE interfaces, or TE timers that are local to a TE node.